-Hundred Leaves Cake not only has an interesting name, but a very rich history as well.
+Hundred Leaves Cake not only has an interesting name but also a very rich history.

-The idea of this dessert was brought to Lithuania in the 15th century by the Tatars people, of which a small community still live in the country today.
+The idea of this dessert was brought to Lithuania in the 15th century by the Tatars people, of which a small community still lives in the country today.

 The whole pastry is twisted and formed into a circle, then cut into smaller pieces.